GurjarKing/GurjarKing/README.md

 **Quote of the hour:**

-Humanity is acquiring all the right technology for all the wrong reasons.
+Coding is "90 percent finished" for half of the total coding time.
+Debugging is "99 percent complete" most of the time.

-~ Buckminster Fuller
+~ Fred Brooks
 <pre>

 </pre>